1997 Houston Astros season: Performance overview

+Jeff Bagwell recorded the second of a Major League-record six successive campaigns of each of 100 runs scored, 30 doubles, 30 home runs, 100 runs batted in (RBI) and 100 base on balls (BB), through 2001.
+(Note: Just four other players had produced six or more total seasons meeting each of the criteria: Lou Gehrig (8); and Babe Ruth, Ted Williams, and Barry Bonds (6 each).
+Filtered for: Number of seasons player meets criteria, in the regular season: Requiring runs ≥ 100, doubles ≥ 30, home runs ≥ 30, runs batted in ≥ 100 and bases on balls ≥ 100, sorted by descending instances.)
+By finishing with 43 home runs and 31 stolen bases, Bagwell became the first player in club history to join the 30 home runs—30 stolen bases club.
+Further, he established club records for home runs, RBI (135), total bases (335), and extra-base hits (85).

+Craig Biggio amassed a then-club record 146 runs scored, (Note: Surpassed by Bagwell in 2000.) while leading baseball, for the highest mark in the Major Leagues since Ted Williams (American League) (AL) in 1950, and most by a National Leaguer since Chuck Klein in 1932.
+Moreover, Biggio became the first player in major league history to play 162 games in a season without having grounded into a double play.
+Of those who accrued sufficient plate appearances to qualify for the batting title, Biggio's was the seventh in the major leagues to avoid a double play since 1939.

+Right-hander Darryl Kile became the third Astros hurler to register each of at least 19 victories, 200 strikeouts, and a sub-3.00 earned run average (ERA) during the same season (Dierker, 1969; and J. R. Richard, 1976).
+(Note: For single seasons, playing for HOU, in the regular season, requiring wins ≥ 19 and earned run average ≤ 3 and strikeouts ≥ 200, sorted by ascending season.)

-Reliever Billy Wagner whiffed 106 batters over 66 1/3 innings pitched, resulting in a major league-record pace of 14.4 strikeouts per nine innings (K/9), to displace the prior record of 14.1 effected by Rob Dibble of the Cincinnati Reds in 1992.
+Southpaw reliever Billy Wagner whiffed 106 batters over 66 1/3 innings pitched, resulting in a major league-record pace of 14.4 strikeouts per nine innings (K/9), to displace the prior record of 14.1 effected by Rob Dibble of the Cincinnati Reds in 1992.

 Biggio was recognized with both the Silver Slugger and Gold Glove Awards at second base for the third time, extending his club record of receiving both awards in the same campaigns.
 Having won the Silver Slugger at catcher in 1989, Biggio added to his record for total Silver Sluggers won in club history, with four.
 The Gold Glove was Biggio's fourth straight.
 Among Astros Gold Glove winners, only César Cedeño and Doug Rader had won more (5 each).

 Bagwell was also awarded the Silver Slugger for his offensive campaign, distinguishing him as the club leader at first base.
 His second win, Bagwell was first recognized during the 1994 campaign, when had joined Glenn Davis in 1986 as the only Astros to win the Silver Slugger at first base.